Feminizing (MTF) Gender Affirming Hormone Therapy (GAHT) Guide

 Progesterone

-• Progesterone is often taken to improve mood, libido, and fill out the shape of chest tissue.
+• Progesterone is added to feminizing regiments to improve mood, libido, and fill out the shape of chest tissue.

 Checking Your Levels